devjclosterman/devjclosterman/README.md

 Starting a journey into Salesforce for my Company.
 I will be posting some apps soon.
 Start Date: 11/7/23 I Launched a template for my Portfolio: https://arizonastateuniversity-5e-dev-ed.develop.preview.salesforce-experience.com/jasonclosterman/s/

+ 🔭 I’m currently working on ...
+I've just completed a front-end coding challenge from @frontendmentor! 🎉

+You can see my solution here: https://www.frontendmentor.io/solutions/responsive-profile-cards-rAqMAOP1Ya

+Any suggestions on how I can improve are welcome!
 <!--
 **devjclosterman/devjclosterman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.